JetBrains/intellij-sdk-docs/topics/tutorials/build_system/deployment.md

 The first step when deploying a plugin is to confirm that it works correctly.
 You may wish to verify this by [installing your plugin from disk](https://www.jetbrains.com/help/idea/managing-plugins.html) on a fresh instance of your target IDE(s).

+### Signing a Plugin

+The Marketplace signing is designed to ensure that plugins are not modified over the course of the publishing and delivery pipeline.
+In version `1.x`, the Gradle IntelliJ Plugin provides the `signPlugin` task, which will be executed automatically right before the `publishPlugin`.

+For more details on generating a proper certificate and configuring the `signPlugin` task, check the [Plugin Signing](plugin_signing.md) article.

 ### Publishing a Plugin
 Once you are confident, the plugin works as intended, make sure the plugin version is updated, as the JetBrains Plugins Repository won't accept multiple artifacts with the same version.